LearnersGuild/curriculum/Interviews.md

 ### Scheduling your interview

-To schedule a phase interview, send a request to the Phase Lead for the phase you want to interview for.
+To schedule a phase interview, send a request to the Phase Lead for the phase you want to interview into.

 _The ability to self-schedule your phase interview is coming soon._